mritunjaysharma394/vowpal-wiki/C#-Binding.md

 ```

 vwModel is the shared model.
 Each call to vwPool.Get() will either get a new instance spawned of the shared model or re-use an existing.
 A very common scenario when scoring is to rollout updates of new models.
-The ObjectPool class allows safe updating of the factory and proper disposal.
+The [ObjectPool](https://github.com/JohnLangford/vowpal_wabbit/blob/master/cs/ObjectPool.cs) class allows safe updating of the factory and proper disposal.
 After the call to vwPool.UpdateFactory(), vwPool.Get() will only return instances spawned of the new shared model (newVwModel).
 Not-in-use VowpalWabbit instances are disposed as part of UpdateFactory().
 VowpalWabbit instances currently in-use are diposed upon return to the pool (PooledObject.Dispose).

+# Example level caching
+To improve performance especially in scenarios using action dependent features, examples can be cached on a per VowpalWabbit instance base.
+To enable example level cache simply annotate the type using the [\[Cachable\]](https://github.com/JohnLangford/vowpal_wabbit/blob/master/cs/Serializer/Attributes/CacheableAttribute.cs) attribute.
+This can **only** be used for **predictions** as labels cannot be updated once an example is created.
+The cache size can be configured using [VowpalWabbitSerializerSettings](https://github.com/JohnLangford/vowpal_wabbit/blob/master/cs/Serializer/VowpalWabbitSerializerSettings.cs).
+It's considered best practice to use the same annotated user types at training and scoring time.
+As example level caching is only supported for predictions, one must disable caching at training time using VowpalWabbitSerializerSettings.EnableExampleCaching = false.